CYBAVO/sofa_mock_server/README.md

 > `WALLET_ID` must be a withdrawal wallet ID

-> Only the entry exactly matches all the fields will be removed.
+> Only the entries exactly matches all the fields will be removed.

 - [Sample curl command](#curl-remove-withdrawal-whitelist-entry)